Anonymo-lab/MorphingCircuit-simulation-pipeline/README.md

 To submit the code to Abaqus, user needs to firstly open the Abaqus software, then choose: File -> Run script , and then choose the Python code file and click OK .
 If everything is operated correctly, Abaqus can then automatically build a model, conduct the FEA simulation, and yield the result.
 The file directory of the final result will be presented once the task is done.

 ![Image of Instruction](instruction_figure.jpg)

+The code of simulation pipeline is open-source on Github.
+Here is the link: https://github.com/Anonymo-lab/MorphingCircuit-simulation-pipeline.git